Variational theory of the tapered impedance transformer: Introduction

-Using the Klopfenstein and other high-pass tapers in these cases is not ideal because the asymptotic drop-off of damped oscillatory reflection response, critical to establishing the exploitable bandwidth of the taper, is no better than $1/\omega^2$ as frequency $\omega\rightarrow\infty$.
-Furthermore, the claim that these tapers are optimal is not rigorously justified from a mathematical standpoint.
+Use of the Klopfenstein and other high-pass tapers to address impedance mismatch in these instances is not ideal.
+For example, in the case of the Klopfenstein taper the maximum ripple within the passband is designed to be constant, but cannot be made sufficiently small to reduce corresponding ripple in the signal gain of the traveling-wave amplifier, whereas tapers like the triangular and exponential designs described in Pozar\cite{Pozar2012} actually perform somewhat better in this regard.\footnote{D. P. Pappas, private communication.} Presumably this is because these latter designs exhibit asymptotic drop-off of ripple across the exploitable passband; while the reflection drop-off is no better than $1/\omega^2$ with increasing frequency $\omega$, it is sufficient to enable these latter designs to outperform the Klopfenstein taper at the higher pump and idler frequencies encountered in the traveling-wave amplifier.
+Furthermore, the claim that any of these aforementioned tapers are optimal is not rigorously justified from a mathematical standpoint.
 An optimal solution must be determined via comparison with all other reasonable possibilities, which therefore suggests that these tapers can be improved upon.